amillerman/MasseyHacks4/README.md

 </ul>
 ```

 This can get a bit tedious, especially when you start wanting to add more styles to each element.
 Every element takes you more time to alter and get just right since you have to tinker with them one by one.
-The alternative is to define these styles in a stylesheet and apply them with the use of selectors like classes and id's.
+The alternative is to define these styles in a stylesheet and apply them with the use of selectors, like classes and id's. *Note* that tag names are also valid selectors, so you may apply styles to tags themselves too.
 Let's get into how those work, and then we can fix our example.

 ### What is an ID